01 of 09

 DIY Gift Bags are Suitable for All Occasions

-The great... thing about these bags is that you can make them in any size you need, which can be very helpful for large or uniquely shaped presents that might be difficult to wrap.
+The... great thing about these bags is that you can make them in any size you need, which can be very helpful for large or uniquely shaped presents that may be difficult to wrap.

 It is recommended using a heavier wrapping paper when making these bags--- lighter papers are a little harder to work with for this project.
-Gift bags made from thinner paper may not be sturdy enough to hold very much weight without tearing.
+DIY Gift bags made from thinner paper may not be sturdy enough to hold very much weight without tearing.
 You certainly don't want your gift peaking through spoiling the surprise.

 Continue to 2 of 9 below.